bw4sz/DeepMeerkat/README.md

 ## Training Example

-0. Collect data.
+0. Collect data

 DeepMeerkat comes with a training mode to help automate this process.
 Select advanced settings -> training mode.
+If you want to get all possible motion frames (suggested for first training), set tensorflow threshold to 1, i.e, return every frame regardless of its probability of being a background frame.

 Example output looks like this: